epics-base/pvxs/documentation/server.rst

 EPICS_PVAS_SERVER_PORT or EPIC_PVAS_SERVER_PORT
     Single integer.
     Prefered TCP port to bind.
-    If already in use then a random port will be choosen.
+    If already in use then a random port will be chosen.
     Sets `pvxs::server::Config::tcp_port`

 EPICS_PVAS_BROADCAST_PORT or EPICS_PVA_BROADCAST_PORT